IQEngine/WebFFT/README.md

 [Documentation](https://webfft.com/docs)

+We welcome feedback via GitHub Issues and PRs!

 ## Overview

 WebFFT is a metalibrary containing many FFT libraries, both javascript and webassembly based.
 We'll refer to these as sub-libraries.